Steve Green (footballer): Club career

+Green's time at Highgate United was a brief but significant final chapter in his pricey career, occurring during the 2011-12 season.
+After a legendary 19-year tenure at Tivoli Gardens, he joined the newly promoted St. Mary-based club during the January transfer window to assist in their battle against relegation.
+While widely known as a "one-club man" for Tivoli Gardens, Green made a immediate impact upon joining Highgate in early 2012.
+On 8 February, Green made his debut for Highgate against Harbour View winning 3-0; He scored once, in the 12th minute.
+He officially hung up his boots following the end of this campaign, transitioning out of professional football as of July 1, 2012.

 International career

 Nicknamed Askel 45, Green made his senior debut for Jamaica in a February 1998 friendly match against Nigeria, coming on as a substitute for Dean Sewell.
 He was included in the Jamaican squad in the build-up to the 1998 FIFA World Cup but did not make the final squad.
 He has not represented his country in any FIFA World Cup qualification match but did play at the 2000 CONCACAF Gold Cup.
 He also made the squad for the 1999 Copa Caribe and played at the 1999 Panamerican Games.

 His final international game was a May 2000 friendly match against Colombia.

 Personal life

 Green, as well as among others Tivoli Gardens teammate Owen Powell, was given a huge scare when detained by security forces during the Summer 2010 search for Christopher Coke in Tivoli Gardens community.